 In the United States, inventing firms have to incur large costs to file their patents in the form of application and patent attorney fees on top of the research and development costs to come up with the invention in the first place.
 Therefore, they only apply for a patent if the expected value of patenting the innovation is above the application costs.
-Once a patent is granted, firms must also pay a patent maintenance fee in the fourth, eighth, and twelfth years after the grant date to maintain the patent.
+Once a patent is granted, firms must also pay a patent maintenance fee in the 4th, 8th, and 12th years after the grant date to maintain the patent.
 Unlike the R&D and application costs, patent maintenance fees are quite trivial.
 However, we observe that some firms choose not to renew their patents despite the trivial maintenance fees.
-When such an event is observed, we can infer that the firm revised its own valuation of the patent, and decided that its value is below the expectation when the application was filed.
-The administrative data on patent renewals is thus informative of the frequency of events where a patent turns out to be a "dud" - patents that were initially thought to be worthwhile, but turned out to be of insignificant value ex-post.
+When such an event is observed, we can infer that the firm revised its own valuation of the patent and decided that its value is below the expectation when the application was filed.
+The administrative data on patent renewals are thus informative of the frequency of events where a patent turns out to be a "dud", that is, patents that were initially thought to be worthwhile but turned out to be of insignificant value ex post.
 The frequency of patents that are not renewed in their fourth year is 9.15% for the patents granted to the sample of firms we study.
-For robustness, we consider low, medium, high, and very high lack of information scenarios, which correspond to $Y = \frac{9.15\%}{2}$ , Y = 9.15%, $Y = 2 \times 9.15\%$ , and $Y = 3 \times 9.15\%$ , respectively.
+For robustness, we consider low, medium, high, and very high lack of information scenarios, which correspond to $\Upsilon = \frac{9.15\%}{2}$, $\Upsilon = 9.15\%$, $\Upsilon = 2 \times 9.15\%$, and $\Upsilon = 3 \times 9.15\%$, respectively.

-Due to space constraints, we report the results predicted by the extended model with different values of Y in Online Appendix Tables E5 to E8.
-A higher value of Y reduces information asymmetry, and we observe that the quantitative importance of information frictions is gradually diminished.
-However, even if we assume that the target firms do not have private information regarding the realization of their contemporaneous innovation in almost 30% of cases, information frictions still play a crucial role.
-Specifically, as we set Y to 27.44% (i.e., three times as large as its calibrated value), eliminating information asymmetry (i.e., set $\omega = 0$ ) would increase firms' capitalized expected gains from M&A by 36% ( $36\% = \frac{1.017}{0.749} - 1$ ).
+Because of space constraints, we report the results predicted by the extended model with different values of Υ in Tables E5 to E8 in the Internet Appendix.
+A higher value of Υ reduces information asymmetry, and we observe that the quantitative importance of information frictions is gradually diminished.
+However, even if we assume that target firms do not have private information regarding the realization of their contemporaneous innovation in almost 30% of cases, information frictions still play a crucial role.
+Specifically, as we set Υ to 27.44% (i.e., three times as large as its calibrated value), eliminating information asymmetry (i.e., set ω =0) would increase firms' capitalized expected gains from M&A by 36% (36%= $\frac{1.017}{0.749}$ -1).

-These results suggest that the effect of information asymmetry and the resulting adverse selection risk indeed diminish as target firms become less informed of their own innovation outcomes.
-The inefficiencies induced by information frictions, however, remain quite substantial in a range of Y that is empirically relevant.
+These results suggest that the effect of information asymmetry and the resultant adverse selection risk indeed diminish as target firms become less informed of their own innovation outcomes.
+The inefficiencies induced by information frictions, however, remain quite substantial in a range of Υ that is empirically relevant.
+Admittedly, jointly estimating the parameters Υ and ω is beyond the scope of this paper but doing so remains an important challenge to entertain in future research.